RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 RetroAchievements are a way to log your achievements on oldschool console games.
 It is integrated into RetroArch and is only supported by select cores ([see list below](#supported-systems)).

+**IMPORTANT NOTE**: The RetroAchievements feature is continuously being worked and improved.
+Then if you downloaded (or even worse: bought) a custom RetroPie image, there's a chance you have an outdated RetroArch version and face compatibility issues with the achievements feature.
+For a better experience, it's recommended to use the [official RetroPie image](https://retropie.org.uk/download/) and keep RetroArch and libretro cores [up to date](https://retropie.org.uk/docs/Updating-RetroPie/#updatinginstalling-individual-packages).

 You first need to create an account at http://retroachievements.org/ and then add your credentials to `/opt/retropie/configs/all/retroarch.cfg`

 ```